geoserver/geoserver/doc/en/user/source/extensions/csw/features.rst

 Mapping Files
 -------------

-Mapping files are located in the ``csw`` directory inside the :ref:`data_directory`.
+Mapping files are located in the ``csw`` directory inside the :ref:`datadir`.
 Each mapping file must have the exact name of the record type name combined with the ``.properties`` extension.
 For example:

 * Dublin Core mapping can be found in the file ``csw/Record.properties`` inside the data directory.
 * ISO Metadata mapping can be found in the file ``csw/MD_Metadata.properties`` inside the data directory.